VT-BSE3144/bookdown/01-0_Intro.md

   - find the chunk that did not work, fix until it does
   - run all chunks below
   - explore working directory issues
-    - remember that the RMarkdown directory is whereever the .Rmd file is in your Files pane
+    - remember that the RMarkdown directory is wherever the .Rmd file is in your Files pane